mwjones2186/social-media-startup/README.md

   It is a simple plug and play.
 With all the routes, backend and middleware complete, someone can simply build out a front end and have a functioning social media startup.
 Or a message board that connects interoffice personel. .

   How easy backend development and database control can be.
-Obviously this is on the simple side of what its capable of doing, however, the openness of mongo can really be a powerful tool. .
+Obviously this is on the simple side of what its capable of doing, however, the openness of mongo can really be a powerful tool.

   ## Installation
   First you will need to make sure you have mongoDB installed.
 Once mongo is installed then you can start the actual install of this app.
+  1. Clone Repo
+  2. Open terminal and run 'npm i'
+  3. In terminal run 'npm start' terminal should display 'API server running on port 3001!
-1. Clone Repo 2.
-Open terminal and run 'npm i' 3.
-Open insomnia or similar testing application.
-4. From there you can start testing routes. .
+  4. Open insomnia or similar testing application.
+  5. From there you can start testing routes.

   ## Usage